pukar10/homestream/README.md

 # 🌊 HomeStream

+Modern TypeScript full-stack with tRPC + Prisma + Postgres, using async request/response between frontend and backend

 Traffic for `app.pukarsubedi.com` goes through a Cloudflare tunnel to a Caddy reverse proxy which forwards traffic to a compute VM hosted in my Homelab running the NextJS server on port 3000.

 ```yaml